Evening and weekend appointments available!Evenings & Weekends Available

 Check out our Anxiety Counseling page.

-What Does Anger Look Like In Teenagers?
+What Does Anger Look Like?

 For parents, it can sometimes be hard to distinguish between what is normal teen behavior and what may signal a deeper issue of extreme anger.
 Among adolescents, anger can be a healthy response to stress.